toucansites/try-o-template/contents/posts/markdown-basic/index.md

 # Markdown Basics - Text Formatting and Lists

 Markdown is a lightweight markup language used to format plain text.
-Here’s how to use its essential syntax:
+Here’s how to use its essential syntax.

 ---